 Native to China and Japan, Persimmons are now widely grown for commercial use in California.
 Eaten fresh, cooked, or even candied, the most common variety of Persimmon is called the Hachiya (or Japanese persimmon).
 Large and round with a pointy base, the Hachiya Persimmon is easy to distinguish from the Fuyu which is smaller, flatter, and tomato-shaped.
 Although both varieties have red-orange skin and jelly-like flesh when ripe, the similarities stop there.
 The Hachiya when completely ripe is soft, creamy, and tangy-sweet (some say bitter or astringent), while the Fuyu remains firm upon ripening with no tangy aftertaste.

 - 1 & 1/2 cups all purpose flour

 - 1/4 cup plus 2 tablespoons unsweetened natural cocoa powder

 - 1 teaspoon kosher salt

 - 3/4 stick unsalted butter cut into bits

 - 2 eggs

-- In the bowl of a stand mixer cream together the butter and sugars until they are light and creamy.
-Scrape down the bowl and add the eggs, mix for about 1 minute until combined.
+In the bowl of a stand mixer cream together the butter and sugars until they are light and creamy.
+Scrape down the bowl and add the eggs and yogurt, mix for about 1 minute until combined.
 Add the dry ingredients to the butter mixture and mix on low speed until just combined.
 Remove the bowl from the mixer and stir in the persimmon pulp and bittersweet chocolate.